vtocitu365/Data-Visualization/README.md

 ## Summary
 Every year, telescopes such as the Kepler Space Telescope discover hundreds of worlds.
-These telescopes not only confirm the planet's existence, but they also record characteristics of the planet such as its Radius and its Period (the time it takes the planet to orbit the star).
 Using Hans Rosling’s Gapminder visual format, this visualization explores the following questions

 1. How many planets were discovered each year?
 2. Which planetary discovery methods have been the most effective?

-3. How has the median Period changed ove the years?
+The visualization confirms the exponential nature of planetary discoveries and hints at the continued predominance of the transit method.
+However, there is still not enough information for us to safely assume that this proves Transit is the most effective method as a lot of planets were removed from this dataset because one of these parameters wasn't listed in the publicly available dataset.

 ## Design